RolandM99/RolandM99/README.md

 <h2 align="center">ABOUT ME</h2>

-   - ⚡ I'm an avid learner, a problem solver, a coder and programmer at heart.
+   - ⚡ I'm an avid learner, a chess lover, a problem solver, a coder and programmer at heart.
    - 🎓 Last year student in Software Engineering at Adventist University of Central Africa(AUCA)
    - 🌱 I’m currently sharpening my skills in software development by learning new concepts and working on some real-world projects.
    - 👯 I'm curiously looking forward to working with teams in building, Software Project Management, web applications, and viable software solutions.